Baking Gluten Free Bread in a Breadmaker

 The process of baking gluten free bread in a bread machine is the same, no matter which model you use: liquids first, then dry ingredients, then yeast.
 Here’s a quick video showing you how:

 2- You don’t have to have a bread maker with a gluten free setting to bake gluten free bread.
 But it helps.
-If you have an older breadmaker without a gluten free setting, make sure it’s totally clean from any gluten residue.
+If you have an older bread machine without a gluten free setting, make sure it’s totally clean from any gluten residue.
 If there are scratches on the pan or the paddle, buy new ones because they could house gluten left behind from the last loaf.
 If you are in the market for a new bread maker though, buy one with a gluten free setting.

 3- Using bread makers without a gluten-free setting.
 Read your manual to find out how to override the pre-programmed settings.
-Program the machine for:

 1. a 20-minute mix cycle